charleneclee/cssi-prework-json-ajax-intro/README.md

 But first we need to use jQuery to load and save the JSON object into a variable.

+To play with JSONin the console, first create a local 'practice.html' page, or fork/clone this repository and use the HTML page included.
+Open the HTML page locally on your Chrome browser.

-Open your Javascript condole and  load jQuery into the console:
+Open your Javascript console (on a new empty page) and  load jQuery into the console:
 ```js
 var jq = document.createElement('script');
 jq.src = "https://ajax.googleapis.com/ajax/libs/jquery/2.1.4/jquery.min.js";